833.200.0213

 The choice between cloud-based and on-premise solutions significantly impacts cost.
 Cloud-based systems typically operate on a subscription model, with prices ranging from $50 to $500 per month, depending on features and scalability.
 On-premise solutions often involve higher upfront costs, including hardware and licensing fees, ranging from $10,000 to over $100,000.

-While selecting inventory management software, businesses should be aware of potential hidden costs that may arise beyond the initial purchase price.
+When selecting inventory management software, businesses should be aware of potential hidden costs beyond the initial purchase price.

 Onboarding and Training Costs